Child Care

 Learn more.

 If you use greater than $5,000 in combination of dependent Backup Care benefit, Child Care Voucher, and Dependent Care Flexible Spending for any 12-month period, it will be applied to your wages, as required by the IRS.
-Expert Assistance and Adult Backup Care are taxable benefits.
+Adult Backup Care is a taxable benefit.

 Paying for Child Care